genomic-medicine-sweden/nallo/docs/usage.md

 Running the pipeline on real data involves three steps:

 1. Prepare a samplesheet with your data
+2. Choose a matching preset
+3. (Select which parts of the pipeline to run)
-2. Gather the required files and references
+4. Gather the required files and references
-3. Supply the samplesheet, reference files and run the pipeline
+5. Supply the samplesheet, reference files and run the pipeline

-## Samplesheet
+### Samplesheet

 First, you will need to create a samplesheet with information about the samples you would like to analyze before running the pipeline.
 Use this parameter to specify its location.